Deploy Django App in Sub Directory Using OpenShiftApril 24, 2019 · 2 Min Read · 0 Comment · In OpenShift, Django

-When you are using Openshift, you will be using
+When you are using OpenShift, you will be using

 routes to expose a route from a service.
 Let’s say you want to expose a path in example.com/dummy.
-When you do that for a django application(without any reverse proxy server), it usually becomes a problem, because the sub path does not work well with Django’s urls.
+When you do that for a django application(without any reverse proxy server), it usually becomes a problem, because the sub directory does not work well with Django’s urls.
 You will probably face error 404 page not found.

 If you are not using NGINX/Apache or any other reverse proxy server to serve the django application, you will not be able to set

 X-SCRIPT-NAME.
-To me, it does not make sense to use reverse proxy in pods when Openshift provides routes(or ingress in kubernetes) using NGINX/HA-Proxy(depending on your setup).
+To me, it does not make sense to use reverse proxy in pods when OpenShift provides routes(or ingress in kubernetes) using NGINX/HA-Proxy(depending on your setup).